 On the other hand, lossless compression preserves the quality of images while reducing the size of the file.
 All image pixels are placed in the same category of colors to ease indexing.
 Lossy compression is ideal when there’s a need to reduce file size to save space without loss of quality is a concern.

-However, if there’s need to maintain an image’s initial state and quality without the need to save space, lossless compression is handy.
+However, if there’s a need to maintain an image’s initial state and quality without the need to save space, lossless compression is handy.
 It supports image conversion to the previous state without losing quality.

 Vector and raster images differ in terms of resizing or scale.
 Raster images are made up of pixels, and thus stretch when enlarged.
 It results in reduced image quality.
 Use raster file formats for images with continuous tones and blending colors such as photos.